Sport Science (Coaching) BSc (Hons)

 Topics include:

-• The role of motivation in sport and exercise settings and the developments of differing perspectives in this area.
+• Motivation in sport and exercise settings and the developments of differing perspectives in this area.

-• The role played by group dynamics in sport and exercise settings and how this might influence group satisfaction and performance.
+• Group dynamics in sport and exercise settings and how this might influence group satisfaction and performance.

-• Career transitions for sport performers, and the role sport psychology may play in assisting such transitions.
+• Career transitions for sport performers, and the role sport psychology may play in assisting transitions.

 • Moral development in young athletes, and the role of morality in competitive sports contexts.